-Pending Government approvals, construction is proposed to commence in 2019 and continue for approximately two years.
+Pending Government approvals, construction is proposed to commence in early 2020 and continue for approximately two years.

 The Project life is approximately 25 years, comprising a two year construction period and a 23 year operational period.
 Underground mining operations are expected to commence in year 7.
 Various rehabilitation and decommissioning activities will be undertaken during, and following the 25 year Project life.

 It is anticipated that the approved mining operations will be decommissioned around 2044.
 A Mine Closure Plan will be developed for the Bylong Coal Project five years prior to decommission, which will consider regulatory requirements, new decommission technologies and stakeholder expectations.

 Exploration work to date has defined a mineable coal resource within Authorisations 287 and 342.
 KEPCO is seeking development consent under the NSW Environmental Planning and Assessment Act 1979.

 The first step in the approvals process was an independent assessment of the potential impacts by the Project on Strategic Agricultural Land and associated groundwater by the Mining and Petroleum Gateway Panel.
 This resulted in the Project receiving a conditional Gateway Certificate in April 2014.
 The outcomes of the gateway process guided the Secretary's Environmental Assessment Requirements (SEARs - formally Director General Requirements or DGRs), issued by the NSW Department of Planning and Environment (DPE April) in June 2014.

 The SEARs defined comprehensive environmental assessment requirements to be addressed by the Bylong Coal Project Environmental Impact Statement (EIS).
 The SEARs are available to the public on the DPE website www.majorprojects.planning.nsw.gov.au (type “Bylong Coal Project” in the project search box).
 The SEARs were revised in November 2014 to reflect minor changes to the mine plan.